-Low water pressure can have several causes, but the solution can be as simple as adjusting the pressure reducing valve.
+Having low water pressure can be a nuisance, but the solution can be as simple as adjusting the pressure reducing valve.
 You'll find this bell-shaped valve near where the main water line enters the house.
-Loosen the lock nut before making any adjustments, and then turn the valve bolt to affect water pressure.
-In the clockwise direction the pressure increases and counterclockwise it decreases it.
+To increase the pressure, turn the valve bolt in a clockwise direction, and to decrease it, turn it counterclockwise.
+Make sure to loosen the lock nut before making any adjustments, and then adjust half a turn at a time and check.

-Chances are you can repair the refrigerator yourself, save some money, and avoid the expense and hassle of a service appointment.
-Hardly anything can bother you more than a broken window, but take a deep breath of fresh air, it's easy to repair.
+Chances are you can repair your refrigerator yourself, save some money, and avoid the expense and hassle of a service appointment.
+Hardly anything can bother you more than a broken window, but take a deep breath of fresh air - it's easy to repair.